cozy/cozy-stack/docs/jobs.md

 Triggers
 --------

-Jobs can be launched by three different types of triggers:
+Jobs can be launched by six different types of triggers:

   - `@cron` to schedule recurring jobs scheduled at specific times
   - `@interval` to schedule periodic jobs executed at a given fix interval